arudhir/planter/README.md

 The primary output of `eggnog-mapper` is a `{SRR_ID}.emapper.annotations` tab-delimited file and also `{SRR_ID}.emapper.annotations.xlsx` Excel file with the same contents.

 There are many fields in the annotation file.
-A full description can be found on the (eggNOG wiki)(https://github.com/eggnogdb/eggnog-mapper/wiki/eggNOG-mapper-v1#project_nameemapperannotations-file).
+A full description can be found on the [eggNOG wiki](https://github.com/eggnogdb/eggnog-mapper/wiki/eggNOG-mapper-v1#project_nameemapperannotations-file).
 I think there are a few columns that are of particular interest to us:

 - `query_name`: The seqhash for the transcript
 - `seed_ortholog`: Best predicted protein match in eggNOG